-A provision of £100,000 was made in 2012/13 for the refund of personal search fees.
-This followed a legal case affecting all councils which determined that charges for personal searches should not have been made as they were outside Environmental Information Regulations.
-Consequently, all personal search fees dating back to 2005 are to be refunded.
+The provision relates to a legal case affecting all councils which determined that charges for personal searches should not have been made as they were outside Environmental Information Regulations.
+Consequently, all personal search fees dating back to 2005 are being refunded.
 Over the last two years, legal firms have acted on behalf of councils to determine actual liabilities.
-No payments have yet been made.
+Payments of £114k have been made during the year and additional charges are expected in 2016/17.